Updated October 29, 2023

 A. Introduction to Tier 2 Journalists

-Tier 2 journalists, like Mike McGrath, are also highly respected in the world of football journalism.
+Tier 2 journalists, like Mike McGrath, are also highly respected in the space of football journalism.
 They may not have the same level of access or reputation as Tier 1 journalists, but their work is still highly reliable.
-They often provide insightful and well-researched reports that contribute significantly to football discourse.
+They often provide insightful and well-researched reports that contribute clearly to football discourse.

 B. Case Study: Mike McGrath's Career and Reputation